Recorder (musical instrument): Repertoire

 The recorder work of the latter half of the eighteenth century most known today is probably a trio sonata by C. P. E. Bach, Wq.163, composed in 1755 – an arrangement of a trio sonata for two violins and continuo, scored for the unusual ensemble of viola, bass recorder and continuo.
 This work is also notable for being perhaps the only significant surviving historical solo work for bass recorder.
 Also of note are the works of Johann Christoph Schultze (c.
 1733–1813), who wrote two concertos for the instrument, one in G major and another in B♭ major, written around 1740.
 The last occurrences of the recorder in art music are apparently by Carl Maria von Weber in Peter Schmoll und seine Nachbarn (1801) and Kleiner Tusch (1806).
 Hector Berlioz may have intended "La fuite en Egypte" from L'enfance du Christ (1853) for the instrument.
 Donizetti owned three recorders.
+Rossini owned two.